EXECUTIVE VICE PRESIDENT, BUSINESS AFFAIRS & CHIEF LEGAL OFFICER

 Jeff Gewirtz is the Executive Vice President of Business Affairs and Chief Legal Officer for the Brooklyn Nets and Barclays Center.
 Gewirtz joined the Brooklyn Nets and its affiliated arena operating company in May 2007 as Senior Vice President and General Counsel and he was promoted to his current position in 2010.

-Gewirtz oversees legal and business affairs for the team and Barclays Center.
+Gewirtz oversees legal and business affairs for the Nets, Barclays Center, and the New York Islanders with respect to its forthcoming relocation to Barclays Center.
 Gewirtz is also responsible for interfacing with the NBA on a wide range of transactional and compliance matters.

 Prior to the Nets, Gewirtz served as the United States Olympic Committee (USOC) General Counsel and Chief Legal & Government Affairs Officer where he was responsible for all USOC legal matters, as well as the USOC's government relations activities with Congress and federal government agencies.